hellosign/logstash-reindexer/README.md

 ### `bin/zero_queues`
 If you really need to, this will zero the `snapper` and `reindexer` queues.
 It won't touch the `reindex_snaplist` queue.

+## Operational Runbooks
+Because this is likely to run a very long time, this will need to be integrated into your existing environment's regular maintenance cycle.
+Here are some template runbooks to help you through some common tasks.

+### Patching
+This should be valid for both *patch-and-reboot* and *migrate-and-replace* methods of patching an infrastructure.

+1. Set up your cluster so that the `snapper` worker does not share a node with any `reindexer` workers.
+1. Stop your reindexing workers through `bin/stop_workers`.
+1. Wait for all reindexing workers to stop processing.
+1. Allow the `snapper` worker to do its thing, which is a snapshot then restore of new.
+1. Once the `snapper` worker has no more work, stop it through `bin/stop_workers`
+1. Follow your normal patching runbook.
+1. If needed, reinstall the reindexing framework to the instances that will be running workers.
+1. Start your `reindexer` workers, through `bin/spawn_reindexer`.
+This should pick up the reindex jobs left behind by the `snapper` before the reboots.
+1. Start your single `snapper` worker.

+If you have enough nodes in your cluster that there are some ES nodes that do not host a worker, those can be patched normally without stopping reindexing.
+Once those are done, then you can use this runbook.
+This should reduce the reindexing-outage time.

+### Moving a worker
+If you need to move a worker from one node to another for some reason.

+1. On the source instance, run `bin/stop_workers`.
+1. Wait for any reindexing or snapshot jobs to complete on their own.
+1. Install and localize the reindexing framework on the new instance.
+1. Run the `bin/spawn_snapper` or `bin/spawn_reindexer` command as needed.